Geoff Chappell, Software Analyst

 The cpuid leaf for learning about profiling is 0x0A.
 The low byte returned in eax is the “version ID of architectural performance monitoring” and is known already to be at least 1.
 The HAL saves this but is not known to make any use of it (nor any, yet, of the fixed-function performance counters that Intel documents as being supported if the version is greater than 1).
 The middle bytes in eax tell how many general-purpose performance monitoring counters are supported by each logical processor and how wide, in bits, are those counters.
 The high byte in eax tells how many bits are meaningful in ebx.
 Each bit that is both meaningful and clear confirms that a corresponding performance event is available.
 It is already known that at least the first bit is meaningful and clear.
 Depending on those bits in ebx, some performance events that the Emon profile interface might support instead become unsupported.

 Microsoft’s names for values below 0x19 are known from the enumeration’s C-language definition in WDM.H from the Windows Driver Kit (WDK).
 Presumably, the values from 0x19 and higher are omitted from that definition because they are processor-specific and the definition is meant to be general.
 Names for the Emon-specific profile sources are inferred from descriptive strings in the HAL, which can be obtained even from user mode through ZwQuerySystemInformation when given the information class SystemPerformanceTraceInformation (0x1F) and the secondary information class EventTraceProfileSourceListInformation (0x0D) as the first dword in the information buffer.
-For the values that are named in KPROFILE_SOURCE, the name is this descriptive string but with Profile as a prefix.
+For the values that Microsoft names in KPROFILE_SOURCE, each name is this descriptive string but with Profile as a prefix.
 Extrapolation of this relationship to the extra values seems at least a reasonable guess.

 For each profile source other than ProfileTime, which is handled by a separate mechanism, if the corresponding bit shown in the column headed EBX Bit is either not meaningful according to the high byte that cpuid leaf 0x0A returned in eax or is set in what the same cpuid leaf returned in ebx, then the profile source becomes regarded as unsupported.